-January February/March April/May/June Getting to know the school: The teacher candidate will: • become familiar with school personnel and policies re: attendance, behavior, emergencies. • learn about school enrollment and demographics. • get school calendar and find out about school- wide events. • observe at least two teachers at the same grade level. • attend department/faculty/professional development meetings when possible.
-Getting to know the community: The teacher candidate will: • attend back-to-school events. • attend back-to-school events. • attend parent-teacher conferences when possible, including SST and IEP meetings. • if appropriate, co-write a letter with cooperating teacher introducing the candidate's role in the classroom.
-The teacher candidate will continue activities begun previously and: observe at least two teachers in other grade levels. visit special ed dept., ESL/ELD/SDAIE classes. observe students in other subjects (including art, music, health, and other electives) across the year and participate in the class if possible. visit other schools to observe accomplished teachers and discuss observations in weekly supervisory group. make positive phone calls or emails home. make home visits if possible.
+January February/March April/May/June Getting to know the school: The teacher candidate will: • become familiar with school personnel and policies re: attendance, behavior, emergencies. • learn about school enrollment and demographics. • get school calendar and find out about school- wide events. • observe at least two teachers at the same grade level. • attend department/faculty/profe ssional development meetings when possible.
+The teacher candidate will continue activities begun previously and: observe at least two teachers in other grade levels. visit special ed dept., ESL/ELD/ SDAIE classes. observe students in other subjects (including art, music, health, and other electives) across the year and participate in the class if possible. visit other schools to observe accomplished teachers and discuss observations in weekly supervisory group. make positive phone calls or emails home. make home visits if possible.
 The teacher candidate will continue activities begun previously and: • keep families informed about student progress, including phone calls or emails in support of students who may be struggling. • initiate parent conferences. • participate in SST and IEP meetings. • explore new ways to involve families in student learning. • celebrate the end of the year with your class and colleagues!
+Getting to know the community: The teacher candidate will: • attend back-to-school events. • attend parent-teacher conferences when possible, including SST and IEP meetings. • if appropriate, co-write a letter with cooperating teacher introducing the candidate's role in the classroom.